codeborne/klite/TUTORIAL.md

 data class Todo(val item: String, val completedAt: Instant? = null, val id: Id<Todo> = Id())
 ```

-We use [TSID](core/src/TSID.kt) to generate unique and type-safe IDs for our todos, let's have it auto-generate when a new Todo is posted.
+We use [TSID](core/src/TSID.kt) to generate unique and type-safe IDs for our TODOs, let's have it auto-generate when a new Todo is posted.
 Alternatively, you can use UUID or any type that you like.

 Let's add a corresponding method to the TodoRepository: